geoschem/gcpy/.github/ISSUE_TEMPLATE/report-a-gcpy-bug-or-issue.md

 ---

 ## Describe the bug
-A clear and concise description of the bug.
+Provide a clear and concise description of the bug.

 ## To Reproduce
-List steps to reproduce the behavior below:
+List the steps to reproduce the bug or issue below:

 ```python
 ...add your python code snippets here